gXLg/node-bridge/README.md

 ```
 {
   "record": <DNS RECORD TO USE>,
-  "run": <COMMAND TO RUN YOUR SERVER>
+  "run": <COMMAND TO RUN YOUR SERVER>,
+  "stop": <COMMAND TO STOP THE SERVER>
 }
 ```